dn-m/Plan/Architecture.md

 The model layer encapsulates abstract information of a work of music, as well as user-defined modifications it.

-For example, a performer may select to filter out any given attribute of any part on the score.
-Furthermore, they may add a number of different types of annotations.
+For example, a performer may select to **filter** out any given attribute of any part on the score.
+Furthermore, they may add a number of different types of **annotations**.
 The model layer stores these modifications abstractly, and presents an updated model of the score model.

 The only product of the model layer is a `ScoreModelSegment`, which is an abstract representation of the graphical objects comprising a `System`'s-worth of music.
 That is, the objects contained within the `ScoreModelSegment` are knowledgeable of "musical time", and not their horizontal placement.